The Best Spring Luggage Sales to Shop Ahead of Your Next Trip

-The Best Spring Luggage Sales to Shop Now: Samsonite, Dagne Dover, Monos and More
+The Best Spring Luggage Sales to Shop Now: Samsonite, Away, Monos and More

-April is seeing excellent luggage sales to help you save on brand-new carry-ons, checked bags, personal items and more.
-We've hunted down the best luggage deals available now, and so many sought-after brands are offering deep discounts for the start of spring.
-There are markdowns on Samsonite carry-ons, Amazon's best-selling luggage sets, and even Calpak's cult-favorite checked bags.
+April is seeing excellent spring luggage sales and deals to help you save on brand-new carry-ons, checked bags, personal items and more.
+We've hunted down the best luggage deals available now, and so many sought-after brands are getting in the travel spirit by offering deep discounts for the start of spring.
+There are markdowns on Samsonite carry-ons, Amazon's best-selling luggage sets, and even cult-favorite checked bags from Away and Calpak.

-Ahead, shop all the best luggage sales and deals happening right now ahead of your next trip.
+Ahead, shop all the best luggage sales and deals of spring 2023 to get ready for your next trip.

 Samsonite

-Save 25% on every Samsonite Carry-On suitcase for a lifetime of adventures.
+Save up to 25% on every Samsonite suitcase for a lifetime of adventures.

 Away